joinpursuit/AC_4_Web/units/fundamentals/lessons/constructor_functions/classes_update.md

 The next difference we see is the `constructor` method.
 The constructor method is a special method for creating and initializing an object created with a class.
 There can only be one special method with the name "constructor" in a class.

-The next difference we see a syntacic difference on how we write methods in that class.
+The next difference we see a syntactic difference on how we write methods in that class.

 Lastly, if you wish to add methods to the prototype and aren't able to add them directly inside of the class object, you must still use the className.prototype syntax.